Chesapeake Conservation and Climate Corps

 All-Hands on Deck Contest

-Each year the Chesapeake Conservation and Climate Corps offers five All-Hands on Deck project days coordinated, hosted, and attended by Corps Members in the final months of the program.
-The All-Hands on Deck Contest is a way to select four project day proposals of which each Corps Member will be required to attend three or more.
+The All-Hands on Deck Project Day contest is an opportunity for Corps Members to coordinate and host the cohort for a full-day service project and group activity in the final months of the program.
+Other Corps Members, who did not submit a proposal, will provide input in the project selection process.
 Corps Members, with the Host Organization mentors, should consider what they’d like to propose and are more than welcome to discuss project day ideas with Trust staff.

 What does this contest fund?
 This program funds one-day project ideas that can be accomplished on at least one of four dates which all Corps Members will be required to participate in.
 The major goals of the project should be: 1) to accomplish on-the-ground restoration, education, energy conservation, agricultural practices, forestry practices, and/or infrastructure work, 2) to educate your fellow Corps Members on the practices/issues you are addressing, and to engage the entire class of Corps Members in meaningful service.

 Who can apply?
-Current Corps Members may apply to the program on behalf of their Host Organization.
+Current 12-month Corps Members may apply to the program on behalf of their Host Organization.
 Corps Members may partner with other Corps Members to submit a joint project proposal.
 Note: If Corps Members do submit a joint proposal, they will need to submit using the information for the Host Organization that will receive the funding if selected.

 How much can be awarded?
 Requests up to $2,000.